nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `DeleteAppointmentCommandParser`- This is a class that parses user input from a `String` to an `DeleteAppointmentCommand` object.
 Validation for the user's input is performed in this class.
 * `DeleteAppointmentCommand`- This is a class where the logic for the Delete Appointment command is specified and the `execute` method is called.
 It will access the `Model` layer to ensure that there exists an `Appointment` at the specified appointment index.
 The appointment will be removed from the `Model`.

+Currently, the appointment feature supports 3 different type of command:
 1. `add appointment`
 2. `edit appointment`
 3. `delete appointment`

 #### Add Appointment Command

 Step 1.
-When the user inputs an appropriate command `String` into the `CommandBox`, `LogicManager##execute(commandText)` is called.
-The command `String` is logged and then passed to `AddressBookParser##parseCommand(userInput)` which parses the command.
+When the user inputs an appropriate command `String` into the `CommandBox`, `LogicManager::execute(commandText)` is called.
+The command `String` is logged and then passed to `AddressBookParser::parseCommand(userInput)` which parses the command.

 Step 2.
-If the user input matches the format for the command word for the `AddAppointmentCommand`, `AddressBookParser` will create an `AddAppointmentCommandParser` and will call the `AddAppointmentCommandParser##parse(args)` to parse the command.
+If the user input matches the format for the command word for the `AddAppointmentCommand`, `AddressBookParser` will create an `AddAppointmentCommandParser` and will call the `AddAppointmentCommandParser::parse(args)` to parse the command.

 Step 3.
 Validation for the user input is performed, such as validating the client's `Index`, the format of the `DateTime` and `Location`.

 Step 4.
 If the user input is valid, a new `AddAppointmentCommand` object is created and returned to the `LogicManager`.

-Step 5. `LogicManager` will call `AddAppointmentCommand##execute(model)` method.
+Step 5. `LogicManager` will call `AddAppointmentCommand::execute(model)` method.
 Further validation is performed, such as checking whether a duplicate `Appointment` exists and whether the user has already scheduled the maximum number, 3, of `Appointments` for the specified client.

 Step 6.
 If the command is valid, the `add` method of the `MaximumSortedList` containing the client's `Appointments` is called, which will update the `Person` and `Model`.